 In this study, only donated kidneys that are infected with a certain strain of HCV are used.
 There are six genotypes of HCV that have been identified, but patients will only receive HCV genotype 1-infected kidneys, since the viral treatment used in this study has a 95 percent success rate in eradicating this type of HCV in the general population.
 Additional steps are taken to ensure that the kidneys study participants receive are high quality, with the best possible chance of successful transplant.

-“While these kidney quality criteria may be more selective than our usual approach to choosing organs, we are aiming to evaluate safety and efficacy in only the most viable organs in this initial pilot phase of the clinical trial,” said Goldberg, who is also the medical director for Living Donor Liver Transplantation at Penn.
+“While these kidney quality criteria may be more selective than our usual approach to choosing organs, we are aiming to evaluate safety and efficacy in only the most viable organs in this initial pilot phase of the clinical trial,” said a team-member.
 “We realized that the amazing transformation of treatment options for Hepatitis C should also transform how we think about organs with Hepatitis C. At this very early point in the study, we are pleased with how our first patients have responded to transplantation and antiviral treatment.”

 Researchers intend to transplant and treat 10 patients in this pilot study.
 Patients who receive an HCV-infected kidney, who are then treated with an extended regimen of Zepatier, can be classified as HCV-free or “cured” if they have undetectable levels of the virus three months after completion of the oral medication.
 One risk of participating in this clinical trial, which is discussed during the informed consent process, is that patients who receive the HCV-positive kidney may become infected with the Hepatitis C, and may never be cleared of the virus despite the medication regimen.